 Confiscation of money

-Should customs officials have good reason to suspect you of money laundering or other illicit activities, they have the right to confiscate money.
+In Switzerland, if customs officials have good reason to suspect you of money laundering or other illicit activities, they have the right to confiscate your money.
 This holds true no matter how much or how little money you are carrying.
 If this happens, you will have to follow legal procedures to recover your assets.